Change Your Image

 I have been a movie afficionado since I learned how to work my dad's VCR (I am THAT old).

-People think I am crazy for going to the cinema and bying dvds instead of downloading.
+People think I am crazy for going to the cinema and buying movies instead of downloading.
 But I love movies and I simply prefer the real thing in its intended quality!

-Often to my embarressment, I have the strange defect of loving most movies, even films others generally regard as 'crap'; but I can be somewhat critical of movies and directors that I regard as overly glorified (sorry, Tarantino-fans).
+Often to my embarrassment, I have a lot of guilty pleasures: many films others generally regard as 'crap'; but I can be somewhat critical of movies and directors that I regard as overly glorified (sorry, Tarantino- and Miyazaki-fans).

-I am a broad-spectrum cinephile and enjoy movies of any genre or nationality.
-But I do have a preference for action/sci-fi.
+I consider myself a broad-spectrum cinephile, and I enjoy movies of any genre, age and nationality.
+But at gunpoint, I'll confess my preference for action/sci-fi.

 My philosophy is to simply review and judge every movie for what it is and not for what it should have been.
-I do not pan sequels, prequels or remakes on principle, and I no not sanctify movies (which is rare for a Star Wars fan).
+Roger Ebert also mostly adhered to this principle, so he is my favorite critic.
+I do not pan sequels, prequels, remakes and reboots on principle, I do not sanctify movies, and I try not to let my childhood nostalgia filter make decisions (which is rare for a Star Wars fan).

 Tom Hanks is my favorite actor, with George Clooney and Will Smith as runner-ups.
 For actresses, it's Jenna Elfman and Charlize Theron, and I am following Jennifer Lawrence's rising star with great interest.